 Compare total cost impact through comprehensive analysis

-WARNING: The cheapest provider on paper often becomes the most expensive in practice when service failures, inventory shrinkage, and management overhead are factored in.
+WARNING: The cheapest provider on paper becomes the most expensive in practice once you factor in service failures, inventory shrinkage, and the management hours spent fixing problems.

 Secure your interests during contract negotiation